 The following search strategy was applied:

-(1) Exposure: Any level of HRSA measures performed at school or leisure time as an organised or regular PA – either self-reported or measured objectively.
+(1) Exposure: Non-elite participation in sporting activity performed at school or leisure time as an organised or regular activity – either self-reported or measured objectively.
 Participation in any type of sporting physical activity (quantitative studies).

 (2) Outcome: Any bone heel ultrasound measures such as speed of sound (SOS)/velocity of sound (VOS), broadband ultrasonic attenuation (BUA), stiffness index (SI)/quantitative ultrasound index (QUI).

+(2) Population:

-(2) Population: The age of study participants was 11 – 35 inclusive.
-All genders were included.
-Those with long-term disease or health issues such as physical/mental disability which directly affect bone health through treatment, supplementation or medication were excluded.
+Inclusions: The age of study participants was mean age 11 – 35 inclusive.
+Both sexes were included.
+Participation in named sporting activity at a local or regional level

+Exclusions: Those with long-term disease or health issues such as physical/mental disability which directly affect bone health through treatment, supplementation or medication were excluded.
 Animal studies were excluded.
+Participation in competition(s) at an elite or national level was also an exclusion.

 Two independent reviewers (HP and LS) screened the abstracts and titles of relevant reports and articles in duplicate to determine whether these met the given criteria for inclusion in the systematic review.
 Any discrepancies were resolved through discussion or with a third reviewer (ED).
 Then, the reviewers independently screened the articles identified from the title and abstract screening to determine whether they met the inclusion criteria for the review, and a third reviewer’s (ED) agreement was sought where appropriate.
 Where feasible, study authors were contacted by email for completeness and clarity.
 For those articles and reports meeting the inclusion criteria, their reference lists and bibliographies were screened for any additional relevant studies to be included in the systematic review.